 - Unable to control/manage runaway jobs that could end up taking way more resources than needed effecting overall cluster and starving other applications

 Example 1: Would need an automated way to track and manage these runaway jobs

 - Not a good understanding on what “knobs” (configuration parameters) to change at the cluster level to improve overall application performance and resource usage

 - How to quickly identify inefficient applications that can be reviewed and acted upon?

 Example 1: Most Ops team members do not have deep Hadoop Application expertise.
 So having a way to quickly triage and understand root-causes around application performance degradation is very helpful

 The above application and operations challenges are real blockers preventing enterprise customers to make their Hadoop applications production ready.
 This in turn is slowing down the ROI enterprises are seeing from their Big Data investments.

-Unravel’s vision is to address these broad challenges and more for Big Data Application and Operations.
-Our vision is to provide a full stack performance intelligence and self-serve platform that can improve your big data operations, make your applications reliable and improve overall cluster utilization.
+Unravel’s vision is to address these broad challenges and more for modern data stack applications and operations.
+Our vision is to provide a full stack performance intelligence and self-serve platform that can improve your modern data stack operations, make your applications reliable and improve overall cluster utilization.
 In our subsequent blog posts we will detail on how we go about doing this and the (data) science behind these solutions.